bdesham/chrome-export/README.md

 The script will ignore history entries with empty titles.

+## Feature wishlist

+I’ll implement these when I get around to them…

+* Make a educated guess for the input filename based on the OS
+* Print to stdout if no output filename is given

+## Notes for developers

+To test changes to the scripts, run the shell script `test/run_tests`.
+The script runs the bookmarks and history scripts and verifies that their output is identical to what is expected.

 ## Version history

-* 1.1
+* 1.1 (2011-04-06)
     - Added help and version text (and started counting versions).
-Added some checking for errors while opening the input or output files.
+    - Added some checking for errors while opening the input or output files.
 * 1.0
     - Initial release

-## Feature wishlist

-I’ll implement these when I get around to them…

-* Identify the earliest version of Python that will run this script and add that to the README
-* Make a educated guess for the input filename based on the OS
-* Print to stdout if no output filename is given

 ## Author